How mobility operators can create growth with gamified loyalty programs

 Why a gamified loyalty program is perfect for shared mobility

 Gamification comes in many forms.
-Let’s look at some features you can apply to your very own mobility app:
+Let’s look at some features you can apply to your very own mobility app to ensure long-term growth and user engagement:

 Leveling system (the base of any great gamified loyalty program)